EugenioCruz/gurobi_t2/README.md

 # Gurobi_t2
-A gurobi program to solve a particular problem of linear optimization it was maded by Eugenio Cruz & Andrés Moraga
+A gurobi program to solve a particular problem of linear optimization.

+it was maded by Eugenio Cruz & Andrés Moraga